Welcome

 Initial enquiry

-For an initial enquiry, four pieces of information are especially helpful: the type of proceedings, the specific evidential question, a brief overview of the available material, and an indication of the form in which that material exists.
-Relevant information therefore includes whether original files, exports, printouts, sequences, radiological records, or other comparison findings are already available, and whether any preselection, witness nomination, or prior identification has already taken place.
-Also helpful are a court order, a written instruction, or a brief file extract, insofar as this is procedurally possible.
+For an initial enquiry, four pieces of information are usually sufficient: type of proceedings, specific evidential question, brief overview of the available material, and the form in which that material exists.
+This includes original files, exports, printouts, sequences, radiological records or other comparison findings, as well as information on preselection, witness nomination or prior identification.
+A court order, written instruction or brief file extract is helpful where procedurally available.

-This makes it possible at an early stage to clarify whether the material actually supports the evidential question, what scope is appropriate in substantive terms, and whether initially only visualisation, a suitability review, or already a more extensive expert assessment is indicated.
+This makes it possible at an early stage to clarify whether the material supports the evidential question and whether the next step should be technical preparation, a suitability review, or a more extensive expert assessment.